Most interesting landmarks of Tibet

 Geothermal fields, hot springs

 - Dagejia geysers (Dagyel Chuja, Tagejia, Tagajia, Dagajia) – Shigatse.
-Possibly one of the largest geyser fields in the world, reported to have some 100 geysers.
-Dagejia Geyser spouts up to 20 m high and is the largest geyser in Tibet.
+The largest geyser field in Tibet with some 20 active geysers.
+Dagejia Pohutu Geyser spouts up to 20 m high and is the most powerful geyser in Asia.
+Geysers have formed nearly unique cesium containing deposits.

 - Peting Chuja and Naisum Chuja.
 Some of most mysterious and less known geyser fields in the world, located in hard to access valley of La Chu (Laha) River.
 It is considered that here are some 14 active geysers.
 Naisum Chuja at the end of the 19th century had two geysers spouting up to 18 m high.
 During the harsh Tibetan winter the water freezes, forming weird ice towers.